 UTS holds two main sessions of graduations ceremonies, in Autumn and in Spring.
 See Graduation Dates.

-You are asked to be present 90 minutes before your graduation ceremony begins, in order to be fitted in your academic robes and to pick up tickets for your guests.
+You are asked to be present 90 minutes before your graduation ceremony begins, in order to be fitted in your academic robes and to collect the tickets for your guests.

-If you have completed a double degree at UTS, you will be allocated into the ceremony for the faculty that owns the parent study package eg. the owning faculty of the combined Bachelor of Laws and Bachelor of Business, is the Faculty of Law.
+If you have completed a double degree at UTS, you will be allocated into the ceremony for the faculty that 'owns' your combined course (e.g. the owning faculty of the combined Bachelor of Laws and Bachelor of Business, is the Faculty of Law).
 You will only be required to register once for your ceremony.
 It is not possible to attend a ceremony for both faculties.

 - The Chancellor opens proceedings.